francesco-marchesani/master_thesis/README.md

 ---
 Contents:
 * Fuzzy Matlab (with Code & Documenttion for the fuzzy part)
-* Fuzzy NN (with Code & Documentation for the nerual networks part)
+* NN Matlab (with Code & Documentation for the nerual networks part)